mon1t0r/reverse-proxy/README.md

 `iptables` needs to be installed in order to execute the script.

 ## TODO
- - perform extensive testing (including UDP packets).
+ - perform extensive testing (including UDP packets);
+ - fix TCP/UDP checksum recalculation when working with multiple interfaces.